 Praia do Porto Pim, Faial Island

-Praia do Porto Pim is the beach where the first residents of Faial Island settled and because of this historical significance, the beach is in its natural state.
+Praia do Porto Pim is the beach where the first residents of Faial Island settled.
 Located not far from the Old Town of Horta, the beach is the most popular on Faial Island but retains a charming European atmosphere.
 This small beach is set within a beautiful bay and has great scenery.

 Praia do Canto da Areia, Pico Island

 Praia do Canto de Areia is one of the few beaches on Pico Island and offers great scenery with Sao Jorge Island in view off the shore.
-This beach is a great place to head if you want to take a boat out to sea, watch the fishermen at work or enjoy some delicious seafood in a nearby restaurant.
-Pico has a great gastronomic scene with the seafood caught from this beach highly rated.
+This beach is a great place to head if you want to take a boat out to sea, watch the fishermen at work, or enjoy some delicious seafood in a nearby restaurant.
+Pico has a great foodie scene with the seafood caught from this very beach.

 Praia da Riviera, Terceira Island

-Both the cleanest and wildest beach in the Azores, Praia da Riviera offers the best swimming waters across the islands.
-Many beaches in the Azores have a Blue Flag but after a water analysis, it was found that the waters lapping the shore of Praia de Riviera have virtually zero pollution!
-This beach is also surrounded by various bird colonies, a great place to watch the local wildlife.
+This beach is the cleanest and wildest in the Azores.
+Praia da Riviera offers the best swimming waters across the islands.
+It was found that the waters lapping the shore of Praia de Riviera have virtually zero pollution!
+This beach is also surrounded by various bird colonies, making it a great place to watch the local wildlife.